junjiequ1459/TheBox/README.md

    Users within the same lobby will be subscribed and listening to any updates
 6. Profile - (2/23) 1 day
    Users will have their own profile page
-   The profile page will have a users information and maybe some additional information
+   The profile page will have a users information and a match history plus win percentage
 7. Production ReadMe - (2/24) 1 day
    Production ReadMe